colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 Download a copy of the contents of your notebook as a `json` file.

-- To **export a notebook**, go to your workspace, hover the notebook you want to export, click the `•••` button on the right and click `Export`.
+- To **export a notebook**, go to your workspace, hover the notebook you want to export, click the `•••` button on the right and click `Download`.

 - To **import a notebook**, drag the `.json` file from your computer to any Decipad workspace.